jcubic/jquery.terminal/README.md

   when user type command)

 * Command Tree - you can use nested objects.
-Each command will invoke a function, if the value is an object it will create a new interpreter and use the function from that object as commands.
+Each command will invoke a function (own REPL), if the value is an object it will create a new interpreter and use the function from that object as commands.
 You can use as many nested object/commands as you like.
 If the value is a string it will create JSON-RPC service.

 * Support for command line history, it uses Local Storage if possible.

 * Support for tab completion.

 * Includes keyboard shortcut from bash like CTRL+A, CTRL+D, CTRL+E etc.

+* Bash reverse history search (CTRL+R / CTRL+G).

 * Multiple terminals on one page (every terminal can have different commands, its own authentication function and its own command history).